top of page

 book a puffin tour

-All trips embark from Skyline Marina in Anacortes, Washington where we will board the comfortable 40-passenger Koinonia (pictured), chartered through our partnership with Paraclete Boat Charters.
+All trips embark from Skyline Marina (2201 Skyline Way) in Anacortes, Washington where we will board the comfortable 40-passenger Koinonia (pictured).

 We are immensely grateful for your participation and we’re thrilled to share the beauty and majesty of the Salish Sea’s birdlife with you!